Home » London » London Dungeon tickets

 The Jester you met in the lift has condemned you to death for conspiring with Anne Boleyn, and you are now on your way to the Traitor’s gate.

-Also known as the London Dungeon boat ride, on the Tyrant Boat Ride you experience the full force of Henry VIII’s wrath.
+Also known as the London Dungeon boat ride, you experience Henry VIII’s wrath on the Tyrant Boat Ride.

 During this final journey along the Thames to The Tower of London, you experience intense darkness, choppy waters, scurries of rats, and the foul stench of sewage.